jorisvandenberg/jorisvandenberg.github.io/Howtoaddnewstats.md

 ## config

-* open config.ini and add a section for your new stat.
+* open template_config.ini and add a section for your new stat.
 Here's an example:

 ```ini
 [name_of_your_stat]